 administrative region: Indonesia, Papua Barat Province, Sorong Regency, Salawati District; Indonesia, Papua Barat Province, Sorong Regency, Klamono District; Indonesia, Papua Barat Province, Sorong Regency, Segun District

 total number of victims: dozens

-perpetrator details: Palm oil companies: PT Inti Kebun Lestari (PT IKL), PT Sorong Agro Sawitindo (PT SAS), and PT Papua Lestari Abadi (PT PLA) Issues: indigenous peoples, cultural rights, housing, food
+perpetrator details: Palm oil companies: PT Inti Kebun Lestari (PT IKL), PT Sorong Agro Sawitindo (PT SAS), and PT Papua Lestari Abadi (PT PLA) Issues: indigenous peoples, cultural rights, right to adequate housing, food

 |Number||Name, Details||Gender||Age||Group Affiliation||Violations|